Welcome to Penn! Here's a list of items to help you get started in the MPH program:

-- If you do not already have one, create your PennKey and School of Medicine email account.
+- If you do not already have one, create your PennKey.
 You will recieve a PennKey setup code via email by the end of June from the University, which will help you create your PennKey and password.
-If you have submitted your enrollment fee and do not recieve your PennKey set up code, email PennKey support services at firstname.lastname@example.org.
+If you have submitted your enrollment fee and do not recieve your PennKey set up code, email PennKey support services at email@example.com.

 - Fill out a request for an Access Key.
 This key allows you entry to buildings in the School of Medicine where you will have classes.
 You can bring the request form with you to orientation.
 The access key itself can then be picked up from the Security Office at 109 Stellar-Chance Laboratories between 11:00 am and 1:00 pm weekdays.

 - Don't forget to request a time to meet with MPH faculty this summer to help you develop a plan of study.
-You can request a meeting time here.
+A meeting schedule will be available soon!